pivotal/docs-platform-automation/docs/tasks.md

     [Creating a vSphere Windows Stemcell][create-vsphere-windows-stemcell] guide
     in VMware Documentation.

-!!! info "When only downloading from Pivnet"
+!!! info "When only downloading from Tanzu Network"
-    When the download product config only has Pivnet credentials, it will not add the prefix to the downloaded product.
+    When the download product config only has Tanzu Network credentials, it will not add the prefix to the downloaded product.
-    For example, `example-product.pivotal` from Pivnet will be outputed as `example-product.pivotal`.
+    For example, `example-product.pivotal` from Tanzu Network will be outputed as `example-product.pivotal`.

 {% code_snippet 'tasks', 'download-product', 'Task' %}
 {% code_snippet 'tasks', 'download-product-script', 'Implementation' %}
-{% code_snippet 'examples', 'download-product-usage', 'Pivnet Usage' %}
+{% code_snippet 'examples', 'download-product-usage', 'Tanzu Network Usage' %}
 {% code_snippet 'examples', 'download-product-usage-s3', 'S3 Usage' %}
 {% code_snippet 'examples', 'download-product-usage-gcs', 'GCS Usage' %}
 {% code_snippet 'examples', 'download-product-usage-azure', 'Azure Usage' %}